-A total of 57 motions to waive the Byrd rule, to permit the inclusion of extraneous matter, were offered and disposed of by the Senate.
-Waiver motions generally were not offered successfully; nine were approved and 48 were rejected.
+A total of 69 motions to waive the Byrd rule, to permit the inclusion of extraneous matter, were offered and disposed of by the Senate.
+Waiver motions were generally not offered successfully; nine were approved and 60 were rejected.

 Two other waiver motions were withdrawn and a third waiver motion was changed to a unanimous consent request; they are not counted in Table 3.